ngaller/be-homesearch/README.md

 # Data

-- home_cache.db: sqlite database that holds the home cache (downloaded and scored homes)
+- db/home_cache: sqlite database that holds the home cache (downloaded and scored homes)
 - google spreadsheet with id "SPREADSHEET_ID": final destination for the scored homes

 # Configuration